Democrats Are Obsessed With White Men

 "And that inflation didn't originate in a bat," Kennedy said.
 "That inflation was man-made, and that man's name is President Joe Biden.
 So we started at nine percent, and we got it down to three percent.
 That's the good news.
 The bad news is that three percent inflation still means prices are going up."

 "What should we do about it?
 The President can't do everything," Kennedy said.
 "Congress needs to do its part.
-Without depending on a single Democratic vote, we can start passing bills tomorrow to reduce the cost of housing, the legislation's ready, to lessen the cost of healthcare.
+Without depending on a single Democratic vote, we can start passing bills tomorrow to reduce the cost of housing and to lessen the cost of healthcare.
+The legislation is ready.
 We have over 200 tax changes that, if we made, they would stimulate the economy and increase wages.
 We do it through what's called reconciliation.
 That's how we pass the One Big, Beautiful Bill.
 And the One Big, Beautiful Bill, by the way, is going to help once it kicks in this year.
 But since we passed it back in July, we hadn't done anything!"

 Advertisement